 - Generative AI Courses in Canada

-FAQs on Salary of Professor in Canada
+FAQs on How Much do Professors Make in Canada

 The average annual salary range for a professor at a Canadian university lies in the range of CAD 71,000 – CAD 153,000 per annum (approximately).
 However, this is likely to vary from one professor to another, as well as by academic rank and other factors.